dippy-dipper/cdaudio-winmm/README.md

 Limitations:
 - Plays only single tracks which is fine most of the time but causes problems if the game issues a single "from -> to" command to play multiple tracks.
 - All tracks are reported as 1 minutes long.
 This may cause issues if a game relies on an accurate response for the track length query in order to determine when the track has finished playing.
+- The wrapper can not handle a situation where a game uses the MCI API to also play video files.
+In this case you will likely see a black screen or an error message.

 0.3 changes:
 - mp3/wav support